barryclark/jekyll-now/_drafts/2021-12-13-promises-unfulfilled-handling-promise-errors.md

 ### Why would we reject a Promise in the `.then()` function?

 A rejected Promise would most commonly occur when chaining Promises together.
-Consider a series of inter-dependant API calls:
+Consider a series of interdependent API calls:

 ```javascript
 firstApiCall()